Histidinol-phosphatase

-This enzyme participates in histidine metabolism.
+The enzyme characterised from Neurospora crassa hydrolyses L-histidinol phosphate to histidinol and orthophosphate.
+The reaction is part of the biosynthesis of the amino acid histidine.

 Nomenclature

-This enzyme belongs to the family of hydrolases, to be specific, those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name is L-histidinol-phosphate phosphohydrolase.
 Other names in common use include histidinol phosphate phosphatase, L-histidinol phosphate phosphatase, histidinolphosphate phosphatase, HPpase, and histidinolphosphatase.

 E. coli

 In E. coli the enzyme encoded by the gene hisB is a fused imidazoleglycerol-phosphate dehydratase and histidinol-phosphatase.